Boudoir Photography

 What makes Photography Shark's Rockland studio private for boudoir sessions?

-The studio at 83 E Water St has dedicated private parking, no public foot traffic through the shooting area, and no shared building access during sessions.
+The studio at 83 E Water Street has dedicated private parking, no public foot traffic through the shooting area, and no shared building access during sessions.
 When you arrive, the space is exclusively yours.

 Are outdoor boudoir sessions available on the South Shore?